Naga0848/Docker-roboshop/README.md

     #master-data.js has catagories related data

-###  Commands to execute after finishing the dockerfile creation
+###  Commands to execute for the creation of MongoDB container

         docker build -t mongodb:v1 .